discordjs/guide/guide/miscellaneous/cache-customization.md

 We can further customize this by passing options to <DocsLink path="class/LimitedCollection"/>, a special kind of collection that limits the number of items.
 In the example below, the client is configured so that:

-1. Only 200 guild members maximum may be cached per `GuildMemberManager` (essentially, per guild).
+1. Per `GuildMemberManager`, a maximum of 200 members can be cached. (essentially, per guild)
 2. We never remove a member if it is the client.
-This is especially important, so that the client can function correctly in guilds.
+This is especially important in order for the client to work properly in guilds.

 ```js
 const client = new Client({